It’s freaking tiring dealing with diaper blowout hacks at 3 am in the morning.

 And I can’t imagine dealing with many daily blowouts.
 That just plain sucks.

-So if you’re frustrated with massive leakages and messes from disposable diapers, then this article is for you.
+So if you’re frustrated with diaper poonamis from your little one, then this article is for you.

-I’ve listed here several ways on how to deal with diaper blowouts and poonamis.
+I’ve listed here several ways on how to deal with it and how to prevent massive diaper blowouts.

 Most of the advice here came from popular online parenting groups – people who’ve legit dealt with this issue.